 Articles are the basic components of English grammar.
-The usage of articles in a sentence is important to communicate properly.
+The use of articles in a sentence is important for proper communication.
 Non-native speakers find English very difficult because of the usage of articles in sentences.
-They do not know where to use the articles and how the words should be used accurately.
-Articles For Class 4 are thoroughly explained in the below section.
+They do not know where to use articles or how to use words accurately.
+Articles for Class 4 are thoroughly explained in the section below.

 What are Articles?